Goto main content

 Democratic Republic of Congo

-In the Democratic Republic of Congo, HI promotes access to school for children with disabilities and provides support to people affected by the humanitarian crises, notably by facilitating access to mental health and rehabilitation care.
+In the Democratic Republic of Congo, HI pprovides support to people affected by the humanitarian crises in the East of the country, notably by facilitating access to mental health and rehabilitation care.

 Actions in process

-In the DRC, HI’s programme provides support for the most vulnerable in areas affected by a chronic humanitarian crisis.
-It is improving access to healthcare, particularly for people with disabilities and displaced people.
-To this end, our teams provide medical and psychosocial assistance to vulnerable populations in North Kivu, including refugees and host communities.
-They offer psychological first aid and psychosocial assistance to help people who have suffered violence to deal with the trauma experienced.
-They also work to identify people's priority needs and train community agents to raise awareness among their peers of the risks involved and the help available.
+In the DRC, HI provides support for the most vulnerable populations in areas affected by a chronic humanitarian crisis, notably by improving access to healthcare for people with disabilities and displaced people.
+Our teams bring medical and psychosocial assistance to vulnerable populations in North Kivu, including refugees and host communities.
+They offer psychological first aid and psychosocial support to people who have suffered violence to help them deal with the trauma.
+They also work to identify the populations’ priority needs and train community agents to raise their peers in risk awareness and available services.

-To improve access to humanitarian services, HI is rehabilitating roads and road infrastructure.
+To improve access to humanitarian services, HI is rehabilitating roads and improving road infrastructure.
 A storage and transport service is provided to other humanitarian actors who use it to deliver services and goods to the affected populations.
+The organisation is also running a pilot project to set up a supply chain for medical products in North Kivu, with optimum temperature control and maintenance of the cold chain.

 HI also provides prostheses, orthoses and other mobility aids to people with disabilities, enabling them to regain a degree of independence and to be better integrated into social life.
-Our teams work with local players and health centres to provide quality rehabilitation services.
-They also work with young children who have suffered from malnutrition, offering individual sessions of stimulation therapy aimed at encouraging development through play.
+Our teams work with local actors and health centres to provide quality rehabilitation services.
+They also work with young children who have experienced episodes of malnutrition, offering individual stimulation therapy sessions aimed at encouraging development through play.
 Parents are trained in good practices, which they can replicate when their child returns home.

 Help them